Building brand authority for SEO – a framework

 Keep in mind, people are going to ask about a brand online before purchasing anything from them.

-If you don’t talk about the pains people associate with your brand or product and answer the questions they have, someone else will and what’ll surface in search will be out of your control.
+If you don’t talk about the pains people associate with your brand or product and answer the questions they have, someone else will.
+Consequently, what surfaces in search will be out of your control.

 Owning your brand story is answering those questions and concerns on your website and other owned channels.